 All of a sudden, a lightning bolt hit the church and burnt out the sound system, blowing the light bulbs out of their sockets behind the pulpit.
 We could smell the burning wires but still did not know we had taken a direct hit.
 Not once did we lose our electricity, so Don kept preaching on Solomon’s prayer of repentance.
 About 20 minutes later, a women came running into the church and said, “the church is on fire.”

-This event made the news, from the local paper to the Toledo Blade.
-It was mentioned on CNN and Don had interviews with the BBC, the NBC Today Show, and Paul Harvey.
-The book has several of the news stories along with a transcript of Don’s interview with Matt Lauer on the Today Show:
+This event made the news, from the Findlay Republican Courier to the Toledo Blade.
+It was mentioned on CNN, and Don had interviews with the BBC, the NBC Today Show, and Paul Harvey.
+The book has several of the news stories along with a transcript of Don’s interview with Matt Lauer on the Today Show.

-Over the years, Don has lost a number of the churches he once preached for.
-Whether this was due to his refusal to answer questions about his past or the length and content of his sermons, Don now has just a handful of churches he regularly holds meetings for; churches like Old Time Baptist Church, (Pastor Lou Guadagno) Buffalo, New York, Lighthouse Baptist Church, (Pastor David Constantino) North Tonawanda, New York, and Amazing Grace Baptist Church, (Pastor Jimmy Hood) Columbus, Ohio.
+Over the years, Don has lost meetings at a number of the churches he once preached for.
+Whether this was due to his refusal to answer questions about his past or the length and content of his sermons, Don now has just a handful of churches he regularly holds meetings for; churches such as Old Time Baptist Church, (Pastor Lou Guadagno) Buffalo, New York and Lighthouse Baptist Church, (Pastor David Constantino) North Tonawanda, New York.
 As Laura admits in the book, most of the churches that once had Don preach for them no longer do so.

-For the churches and pastors Don still preaches for, Don is a god-called evangelist mightily used by God to win souls and call backslidden church members to repentance.
+For the churches and pastors Don still preaches for, Don is a God-called evangelist mightily used by Jesus to win souls and call backslidden church members to repentance.
 For others, Don is a long-winded, legalistic preacher.
-And for a few others, perhaps those who know Don and Laura Hardman the best, the Hardman’s are grifters who have found an easy way to make money.
+And for a few others — perhaps those who know Don and Laura Hardman best — the Hardmans are grifters who have found an easy way to make a buck.
 For me personally, there are things I have been told that deeply trouble me.
-While there is no hard evidence for these things, especially since many of these things happened decades ago, there’s enough smoke to make wonder if there is a fire.
+While there is no hard evidence for these things, especially since many of these events happened decades ago, there’s enough smoke to make wonder if there is a fire.
 If I had known these things when Don first preached for me in 1987, I doubt that I would have had him do so.
 If I was still a Christian, I could play the pious preacher and say that God will make all things known on judgment day.
 As an atheist, all I can do is review Laura Hardman’s books and make my observations known.
-It is up to you the reader to determine whether what I write is true.
+It is up to you, the reader, to determine whether what I write is true.

-I do not know of any place this book can be purchased.
+Note: I do not know of any place this book can be purchased.
 Someone connected to the Hardman family sent me a copy of the book.
-Laura Hardman’s first book was published by Victory Baptist Press, but I did not find her newest book in their online catalog.
+Laura Hardman’s first book was published by Victory Baptist Press, but I did not find The Preacher in their online catalog.